Rubus crataegifolius

+Description

-It is a shrub growing to 1–2 m (rarely 3 m) tall.
+It is a shrub growing to 1–2 m, rarely 3 m tall.
 The leaves are 5–12 cm long and 5–8 cm broad, palmately lobed with three or five lobes, and a serrated margin.

-The flowers are 1–1.5 cm diameter, with five white petals.
-The fruit is an aggregate fruit 1 cm diameter, made up of numerous drupelets.
-The species grows on forest margins and mountain slopes, in areas with moist and well-drained soil.
+The flowers are 1–1.5 cm in diameter, with five white petals.
+The aggregate fruit is 1 cm diameter, made up of numerous drupelets.